-To Whom It May Concern:
+To Whom It May Concern,

-Living in fear
+Living in Fear

-Leap of faith
+Leap of Faith

-When one person is not available, another person will step up and help.
+When one person is not available, another will step up and help.
 I feel like I can now focus on the positive things in my life.
-Not having to worry about the day-to-day struggles I face and being able to focus on the great things that lie ahead is something I have not been able to do for so long.
+Not having to worry about the day-to-day struggles I face and focus on the great things that lie ahead is something I have not been able to do for so long.

 In particular, Holly has been fabulous.
-I want her efforts, professionalism, support and kindness to be recognized.
+I want her efforts, professionalism, support, and kindness to be recognized.
 It is rare when you get the opportunity to meet and work with such a wonderful person.

 I feel blessed.
 She is a rare gem in my eyes.
 She’s a genuinely lovely person who touches the hearts of many.
 I will be forever grateful.